queryluke/masseffect-5e-data/text/en/bestiary/fenris-mech.md

         creature within a <me-distance length='10' adj />-radius sphere must succeed on a DC 13 Constitution saving throw or take 7 (3d4) lightning damage.
+    innate-powercasting:
+      name: Innate Powercasting
+      text: >-
+        The fenris mech's innate powercasting ability is Intelligence (power save DC 10, +2 to hit with power attacks).
+It can innately cast the following spells:
   actions:
     pounce:
       name: Pounce